tim-kornish-cloud/Data-Engineering-Practice/README.md

 This is a mock project for migrating data setting up database to database integration through python pandas populated with mock data from https://www.mockaroo.com/

+Adding trello board and cards here: https://trello.com/b/AMlwA5Xg/data-engineering to help track development and get in cadence of creating tickets and branches for specific tickets

 # custom_db_utilities.py
   - contains a utilities class for each database listed below to insert/delete/update/query data from multiple data sources all interfacing through pandas dataframes.
 ## Cloud DB